cristianomg10/beach/src/ANN/README.md

 ## Examples

 There are examples on how to train a Perceptron and how to use the classes ```Perceptron``` and ```PerceptronLearning``` in the folder ```ANN/Examples```.

+## Thanks

+Thanks to Diego Catalano (https://github.com/DiegoCatalano/), for helping with the implementation of Extreme Learning Machine.